 As a RIFLES Reserve musician, you will have the opportunity to train overseas as part of your band or join other bands during their overseas training

-In the last few years alone, we have seen musicians from the Waterloo Band travel to Cyprus, Germany, Bermuda, France, Belgium, Denmark, Switzerland, Georgia, and Armenia.
+In the last few years alone, we have seen musicians and buglers from The Waterloo Band travel to Cyprus, Germany, Bermuda, France, Belgium, Denmark, Switzerland, Georgia, and Armenia.

 In recent years the Band has also performed at prestigious home events such as Changing the Guard at Windsor Castle, Sounding Retreat on Horse Guards Parade, playing at Twickenham for the NFL as well as supporting 5 RIFLES at the Freedom of Paderborn, Germany with 1500 troops.

-Band members also get the opportunity to take part in sports, adventurous training and battlefield studies with other members of The Rifles Regiment.
+Band members and buglers also get the opportunity to take part in sports, adventurous training and battlefield studies with other members of The Rifles Regiment.

 In recent years our musicians have skied in France, gained a sailing Dayskipper qualification and represented The Rifles and the Army in triathlons.